-The survey area H11665 consists of a large number of islands, islets and many kelp covered submerged rocks close to the coast.
+The survey area H11666 consists of the Geese Islands, a few islets and many kelp covered drying rocks and submerged rocks close to the coast.
 Heavy kelp is present throughout the survey area.
 As a result of periods of poor water clarity experienced during lidar data acquisition and the presence of heavy kelp, several areas across the sheet have poor seabed coverage.
 This is reflected by gaps in the BASE surface rendered as part of the survey deliverables.